jpswade/jpswade.github.io/_posts/2008-06-16-friendly-urls.md

 This will rewrite all paths ending in &#8220;.html&#8221; to your index file.

-From there, it&#8217;s simply a case of tailoring the rewrite to your requirements.
+From there, it's simply a case of tailoring the rewrite to your requirements.

 Checkout the [mod_rewrite cheat sheet](http://www.ilovejackdaniels.com/mod_rewrite_cheat_sheet.png) for more help on rewrites.